• An Inflection Point for American Public Libraries

 The new content and local services I proposed play librarians to their strengths: managing information, facilitating dialogues around ideas, fostering community through shared interests & values.
 And, with the added time and NPL consultation when needed, libraries can create partnerships with local businesses, like coffee shops and libraries for example, that strengthen both enterprises. ~ Jean

-• Joseph McIlhenney says:
+1. Joseph McIlhenney

-Hello Jean – We are approaching the same objective from two different directions.
+Hello Jean–We are approaching the same objective from two different directions.
 You make good points about a larger, more cost effective, infrastructure to support libraries.
 For too long we have recreated the wheel over and over again.

 My thinking stems from years of having to justify my library’s existence to legislators.
 They never cared, but the folks using the library did.
 The further a person was from my library the less they cared.
 Additionally, the more I talked about the professionalism of my public librarians, the quicker their eyes glazed over.